markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 ## Section 12: Deploying to an IaaS (AWS)

-Section Twelve is a very comprehensive section where you will learn how to deploy your mother's use

-in infrastructure as a service.
+Section Twelve is a very comprehensive section where you will learn how to deploy your models using  infrastructure as a service.

-In this course with just to use a W as you will learn how to create and set up an AWB account how to

-install a configure the AWB s command line interface.
+In this course we just to use AWS.
+You will learn how to create and set up an AWS account, how to install a configure the AWS command line interface.

 You will learn how to create an elastic container registry and upload images to it and you will also